IonicaBizau/code-style/README.md

 ```

 ## `eval()`
-`eval` is evil.
-Do not use it.
+`eval` is evil. :rage: Do not use it.
 However I use it in some test files and in places
 where I have to execute the JavaScript code provided by the user.

 For converting strings to JSON, use `JSON.parse(strObj)`.